Rupert Lonsdale: HMS Seal

 Lonsdale's next command on 1 November 1938 was Seal, a Grampus-class submarine, which he commissioned in May 1939.
 It undertook a mission in the China Sea.
 When World War II broke out it was held up at Aden.
 It returned to the North Atlantic and the North Sea Patrol.

 The submarine was then given the task of crossing the Skagerrak and laying a minefield in the Kattegat.
 This operation, named FD7, was part of the Norwegian campaign of early 1940.
 Lonsdale's superior, Captain Jocelyn Slingsby "Jock" Bethell, commanding 6th Submarine Flotilla, considered the operation too dangerous for a large mine-laying submarine.
 But he failed to persuade Admiral Max Horton to reconsider his orders, and Seal sailed from Immingham on 29 April 1940.

 In the small hours of the morning of 4 May, Seal entered the Kattegat on the surface, where it was spotted by a Heinkel He 115 and bombed.
 After repairs, it continued south-east, encountering German anti-submarine trawlers between Læsø and Gothenburg.
 Stymied in a calm sea, Lonsdale mined an area by Vinga.

 Turning back on a bearing for Skagen, Seal observed E-boats.
 As it took evasive action, it hit a newly-laid "Skagen barrier" minefield.
-While it dived, a diving plane snagged a mine's anchor line to escape the area when she went into an uncharted minefield.
-A mine explosion at 1855 caused serious stern damage to the submarine.
+While it dived to escape the area the boat went into an uncharted minefield.
+A diving plane snagged a mine's anchor line.
+At 1855, a mine explosion caused serious stern damage to the submarine.

 The attempt to resurface had to wait some hours until it was dark.
 In three attempts, the damaged submarine failed to lift from the seabed and air quality deteriorated significantly.
 Lonsdale summoned his ship's company and led them in the Lord's Prayer.
 After taking some last desperate measures, he made another attempt and the submarine finally lifted.

-Once on the surface Lonsdale tried to make for the nearby Swedish coast and the crew destroyed the secret Asdic equipment and confidential papers.
+Once on the surface, Lonsdale tried to make for the nearby Swedish coast and the crew destroyed the secret Asdic equipment and confidential papers.
 The submarine was spotted and attacked by enemy aircraft.
 Lonsdale sent his crew below, and under fire tried to hold the aircraft off with Lewis guns until these jammed.
 There was no realistic alternative but to surrender: actions were taken to scuttle it, but Seal stayed afloat.